 Over repetitive tasks that do not need much pondering once the process has been automated, bots have the advantage over humans because they never get tired.
 They work faster and more accurately than employees.
 They can operate at a steady pace all day, every day, without issues.
 They are great assets to save time on specific tasks and dedicate it to high-value tasks instead.
 Take this example from the web development company Clarion Technology: they estimated that actions that would take up to two hours like opening 60 mails, copy-pasting their content, copy-pasting 60 sender addresses, and analyzing the emails and their marketing status would only take 8 minutes with RPA automation solutions.

 2. Better accuracy and security

-As long as the accounting automated processes are properly mapped and optimized, RPA platforms will drastically decrease human error.
+As long as the accounting automated processes are properly mapped and optimized, RPA platforms will drastically decrease human error and improve data security.
 This also limits the risk of information leaks from one platform to another while executing tasks.